asweigart/PythonStdioGames/README.md

 # PythonStdioGames

 A compilation of text-based games written in Python 3.
-Click on the src folder to view all of the programs.
+Click on the **src** folder to view all of the programs.

 Some of them may require additional modules to run.
-You can use pip3 to install them:
+You can use pip on Windows or pip3 on macOS/Linux to install them:

-* pip3 install bext
+* pip install bext
-* pip3 install pyperclip
+* pip install pyperclip
-* pip3 install pyrect
+* pip install pyrect
-* pip3 install pybresenham
+* pip install pybresenham

 NOTE: Currently I'm not accepting pull requests at this time, but feel free to leave comments or send suggestions to al@inventwithpython.com

 About this Collection
 =====================

 After beginners learn the syntax of Python and basic programming concepts (loops, branching, functions, etc.) they often hit a dead-end: "How do I become better at programming?"
-At this point, people will tell them to work on their own practice projects (but this leaves them without guidance on what to make and how to make it) or to contribute to open source projects (but its difficult to find one, understand its code base, and get guidance on how to contribute).
+At this point, people will tell them to work on their own practice projects (which leaves them without guidance on what to make and how to make it) or to contribute to open source projects (which can be difficult to find, understand its code base, and get guidance on how to contribute).

 What helped me learn to code was finding small projects whose source code I copied and then made small adjustments to.
 This gave me insight on how loops, branching, and functions combined together into actual programs.

 To help others down the same path, I'm creating a collection of example programs aimed at being easy to copy and understand by beginners.
 These programs (mostly games) have the following constraints:

 * They're short, with a limit of 256 lines of code. *This makes them easy to read and understand in one sitting.
-The shorter the better; plenty of fun programs can fit under 64 lines of code.
-The "power of 2" numbers for the limits are just for fun.*
+The shorter the better.
+The "256" number was arbitrarily selected, but this also means programs will fit on 4 or 5 printed pages.*
 * They fit into a single source code file and have no installer. *This makes these games trivial to share by copy/pasting code to a pastebin site.
-Though perhaps a data/image/save files can be included.*
+Data/image/save files can be used, but the source should link to some examples in their comments.*
-* They only use the Python standard library. *Fewer things to install means less chance of failing during environment setup and wider compatibility.*
+* They only use the Python standard library. *Fewer things to install means wider compatibility and less chance of failing during environment setup.*
 * They only use stdio text; `print()` and `input()` in Python. *The output being in the same text medium as the text source code makes it less abstract, and easier to see the cause-effect relationship between code and output.
 This means there's no graphics or mouse input, but makes it simple to port these programs to other languages since they all support stdio text.*
 * They're necessarily turn-based. *Relying on `input()` means the program must wait for the user to enter text, but this means we can't have real-time programs that respond to single key-presses.*
-* They're well commented. *Comments should be aimed at beginners; they don't explain programming concepts, but rather how they're being used in the program.
+* They're well commented. *Comments should be aimed at beginners and will be more verbose.
 The 256-line limit includes comments and whitespace.
-If the program is too long to include abundant comments and sensible whitespace, it should be simplified.*
+If the program is too long to include abundant comments and sensible whitespace, the program should be simplified, not the comments.*
 * They use as few programming concepts as possible. *If classes, list comprehensions, recursion, aren't necessary for the program, then they are't used.*
 * **Elegant** and **efficient** code is worthless next to code that is **easy to understand** and **readable**. *These programs are for education, not production.
 Standard best practices, like not using global variables, can be ignored to make it easier to understand.*
 * They do input validation and are bug free. *It should be impossible to crash a program with bad input or an edge case.*